 If you were feeling uncomfortable with your leader?
 If you had noticed bullying or discrimination or anything else that was leaving you disturbed?
 If you simply wanted to bounce ideas off someone or make a suggestion for a group activity?
 A confidante.
 A “go to” person who ensured they allocated time once a month with each and every staff member for a check in – a health check – a catch up – a coffee.

 Imagine the insights this person could give the leadership team into how to make their teams happy and more productive – engaged!
 Of course, all discussions would be confidential – no names.
 What a safety net for the team!
-And what an asset for the leaders to gain insights into the very truths they seek but are usually not party to.
+And what an asset for the leaders to gain insights into the very truths they seek but are usually not

 Engagement is very important